Archita0102/PD-OpenLANE-Workshop/README.md

    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/fed0d90c-5700-430f-aa03-18d0324ae6ab">

 - Some commands above.
-	-   `src` : source.
-RTL  and SDC information will be present here.
 	-   `Skywater-pdk` : has all pdk related files eg, timing libraries, lef files,tech lef,etc.
 	-   `open_pdks` : Silicon foundary files are made to work with the commercial EDA tools and not open source.
 Open_pdks help in mitigating the problem .
 There are sets of scripts and files that convert these foudnary level pdks to be compatible with open source tools.
 	-   `sky130A` :pdk which is made compatible to work with open source environment.
 It has libs.tech and libs.ref subdirectories.